recurly/recurly-revrec-docs/docs/ADVANCED/product-bundle.md

 * It applies your configured formulas to split the parent line into child lines.
 * Each child line inherits calculated Sell Price, List Price, Cost, and Quantity.
 * Revenue recognition, cost allocation, and commission tracking occur automatically at the child-line level.

+# FAQ

+**Q: How do I set up and process Bundles (Product Bundles) for revenue recognition?**
+A: Set up and processing steps are covered in **Data transformation → Product bundles**.
+Follow the **Product Bundle** documentation for the complete configuration and processing flow.

+**Q: Why isn’t my product bundle splitting correctly in the Revenue Workbench?**
+A: The most common cause is a mismatched **Parent Identifier**.
+For a bundle to split, the Parent Identifier on each contract line must **exactly match** the identifier defined in the product bundle setup.
+Double-check for case sensitivity, extra spaces, or typos.